mity/md4c/README.md

 * **Compliance:** Generally MD4C aims to be compliant to the latest version of [CommonMark specification](http://spec.commonmark.org/).
-Right now we are very close to CommonMark 0.27.
+Right now we are fully compliant to CommonMark 0.27.

 * **Extensions:** MD4C supports some commonly requested and accepted extensions.
   See below.